mggg-states/NC-shapefiles/README.md

 This shapefile was obtained from the North Carolina General Assembly’s website and processed by members of the Metric Geometry and Gerrymandering Group (MGGG).

 ## Sources
-North Carolina election data and shapefiles come from the North Carolina General Assembly’s 2016 Redistricting Reference Data (available here: https://www.ncleg.gov/RnR/Redistricting/BaseData2016).
-Demographic data come from the National Historical Geographic Information System (NHGIS) and are available here (https://www.nhgis.org).
+North Carolina election data and shapefiles come from the [North Carolina General Assembly’s 2016 Redistricting Reference Data](https://www.ncleg.gov/RnR/Redistricting/BaseData2016).
+Demographic data come from the [National Historical Geographic Information System (NHGIS)](https://www.nhgis.org).

 ## Processing
 Demographic data was aggregated from the census block level to VTDs using the General Assembly’s Block Level Key.
-Roundoff (available in https://github.com/gerrymandr/Preprocessing) was used to assign districts from the 2011 enacted plan, 2016 enacted plan, and the judge’s plan to VTDs.
+[Roundoff](https://github.com/gerrymandr/Preprocessing) was used to assign districts from the 2011 enacted plan, 2016 enacted plan, and the judge’s plan to VTDs.

 ## Metadata
 * `ALAND10`: Area of VTD land in square meters